gvwilson/thirdbit/_posts/2005/2005-10-18-next-steps.md

 existing ones, to explore new ideas.
 The other motivation, of course, was to expose students to the kind of groupware that real software teams use to coordinate their work.
-Bug tracking that integrates with version control that integrates with the wiki and the email list---it should all be part of everyone's undergrad experience.
+Bug tracking that integrates with version control that integrates with the wiki and the email list—it should all be part of everyone's undergrad experience.
 If some enlightened being chose to support it, I think it could have a real impact on undergraduate software engineering education.</p>